-Why shoot in Black and White when you have the camera equipment capable of shooting rich colours.
-This is the question which lingers in the mind of many photographers when they hear about Black and White photography.
+Why shoot in Black and White when you have a camera capable of shooting rich colors?
+This is the question that comes to mind of many photographers when they hear about Black and White photography.
 In the early days of photography, there were no color photographs.
-So, it all started with Black and Whites.
+It started with Black and Whites.

 Camera Settings for Black and White Photography